RavenSystem/MyWindowsNotes/README.md

 - Click: Change plan settings (The settings only apply to the selected plan).
   - Click: Change advanced power settings.
     - Go to: Processor power management, and configure:
-      - Minimum processor performance cores stop: `50%`.
+      - Processor performance core parking min cores: `50%`.
         - This option indicates the percentage of cores that will never be turned off.
       - Minimum processor state: `5%`.
       - Maximum processor state: `100%`.